 Hebrews 10:25 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.

 All of the keys that I have given you are great tools for spiritual growth.
 I would be remiss if I didn’t mention just a few more tools, even though they probably go without saying.

-There is no greater tool than your own personal Bible.
+There is no greater tool than your own personal Study Bible.
 Most people have more than one.
 But after using your Bible for years and years, it’s not unusual to know where you can find scriptures, even if you can’t remember the book, chapter and verse, it’s very likely you know where on the page it’s located.
-That is one of the very greatest keys to spiritual growth, having that kind of familiarity with your personal Word of God.
+Having that kind of familiarity with your personal Word of God is one of the very greatest keys to spiritual growth.
+If you don’t have a really good Bible, this list of study Bibles has the most popular options.

 Another one of the critical steps to spiritual growth is church membership in a local New Testament church, where you will have the closest fellowship with your Christian friends.
 For my family, these people are an extension of our family.
 We can have friendships all day long, but strong friendships with your church family will always be essential for your spiritual growth.
 These people will nurture and guide you in your walk with the Lord, so keep them close.

 Lastly, be sure to avoid those things that are a hindrance to spiritual growth.
 These hindrances would include things like surrounding yourself with worldly friends and participating in worldly activities, books, movies, etc. Don’t let these types of activities get in the way of your spiritual growth and your relationship with the Lord.